Statistics Research Group

 Mathematical Statistics

 The research of our group is driven primarily by problems arising in statistical analysis of multivariate data.
 Much of our work is concerned with probabilistic graphical models, which use mathematical graphs and networks to represent different types of stochastic dependence among a collection of variables.
-In this framework, we develop new methods to assess independence relations, to infer interactions structures, and to model and estimate causal relationships.
+In this framework, we develop new methods to assess independence relations, to infer interaction structures, and to model and estimate causal relationships.
 Our work is connected to a number of different areas of statistics, ranging from causal inference, high-dimensional statistics and latent variable models to the area of algebraic statistics, which is concerned with applications of algebraic techniques to study statistical models and methods.

 Funding for our research has come from the European Research Council, the Mathematical Research Data Initiative (MaRDI), the Munich Data Science Institute, the TUM/ICL Joint Academic of Doctoral Studies, and the Munich Center for Machine Learning.